-long period, TimeUnit unit); / Creates and executes a one-shot action that becomes enabled after the given delay on all Members given.
-Note: In the event of Member leaving the cluster, for whatever reason, the task is lost.
-Map<Member, IScheduledFuture<?>> scheduleOnMembers(Runnable command, Collection<Member> members, long delay, TimeUnit unit); Creates and executes a one-shot action that becomes enabled after the given delay on all Members given.
-Note: In the event of Member leaving the cluster, for whatever reason, the task is lost. <V> Map<Member, IScheduledFuture<V>> scheduleOnMembers(Callable<V> command, Collection<Member> members, long delay, TimeUnit unit); / Creates and executes a periodic action that becomes enabled first after the given initial delay, and subsequently with the given period on all Members given.
+''' after the given delay on all Members given.
+Note: In the event of Member leaving the cluster, for whatever reason, the task is lost. <V> Map<Member, IScheduledFuture<V>> scheduleOnMembers(Callable<V> command, Collection<Member> membe long delay, TimeUnit unit); / Creates and executes a periodic action that becomes enabled first after the given initial delay, and subsequently with the given period on all Members given.
 Executions will commence after initialDelay then initialDelay+period, then initialDelay + 2 period, and so on.
 If any execution of this task takes longer than its period, then subsequent execution will be skipped.
 Note: In the event of Member leaving the cluster, for whatever reason, the task is lost.
-Map<Member, IScheduledFuture<?>> scheduleOnMembersAtFixedRate(Runnable command, Collection<Member> member long initialDelay, long period, TimeUnit Creates a new IScheduledFuture} from the given handler.
-This is useful in case your member member or client from which the original scheduling happened, went down, and now you want to access the ScheduledFuture again. / <V> IScheduledFuture<V> getScheduledFuture(ScheduledTaskHandler handler); Fetches and returns all scheduled (not disposed yet) futures from all members in the cluster.
-If a member has no running tasks for this scheduler, it wont be included in the returned Map. <V> Map<Member, List<IScheduledFuture<V>>> getAllScheduledFutures(); / Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks will be accepted.
+Map<Member, IScheduledFuture<?>> scheduleOnMembersAtFixedRate(Runnable command, Collection<Member> m long initialDelay, long period, TimeUn / Creates a new IScheduledFuture} from the given handler.
+This is useful in case your member member or client from which the original scheduling happened, went down, and now you want to access the ScheduledFuture again. <V> IScheduledFuture<V> getScheduledFuture(ScheduledTaskHandler handler); / Fetches and returns all scheduled (not disposed yet) futures from all members in the cluster.
+If a member has no running tasks for this scheduler, it wont be included in the returned Map. <V> Map<Member, List<IScheduledFuture<V>>> getAllScheduledFutures(); Initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks will be accepted.
 Invocation has no additional effect if already shut down.
-This method does not wait for previously submitted tasks to
+This method does not wait for previously submitted tasks to complete execution. / void shutdown(); } '''

-'''

-/

-void shutdown();

-'''